darky83/EFA/README.txt

 - EFA-Update in 0.2 was the wrong version, correct version added to 0.3 (Manual update will be needed from 0.2 to 0.3)
 - EFA-Configure is moved to EFA-Init (to be run once for initial config)
-- New EFA-Configure script to modify the system after inital config and to configure new features.
+- New EFA-Configure script to modify the system after initial config and to configure new features.
+- - Option to change IP
+- - Option to change hostname
+- - Option to enable relaying for specific hosts (internal LAN for example)
+- - Option to enable outgoing smarthost
+- - Option to change admin email adres

 #------------------------------------------#
 # 0.2